Deer Central delivers Wild Game Meat Hygiene training and assessment culminating in ‘Trained Hunter / Trained Person’ status.

 Q. Does Deer Central's Deer Stalking Certificate 1 Course include the Large Game Meat Hygiene Qualification?

 A. The regulatory requirement can be found in this link Training requirements in Health and Hygiene for wild game.
-Alongside the topics that are already taught and assessed as standard on our DSC1 Course there has been the requirement added for a ‘Practical Element’ which a DVD demo evidently cannot not meet.

 The following questions relate to requirements placed on Hunters when they supply Wild Game